nzakas/understandinges6/manuscript/12-Proxies-and-Reflection.md

 console.log(me instanceof PersonProxy); // true
 ```

 The `PersonProxy` object is a proxy of the `Person` class constructor.
-Class constructors are just functions, so they behave the same way when used in proxies.
-The `apply` trap overrides the default behavior and instead returns a new instance of `trapTarget`, which is equal to `Person` (the example uses `trapTarget` to show that you don't need to manually specify the class).
+Class constructors are just functions, so they behave like functions when used in proxies.
+The `apply` trap overrides the default behavior and instead returns a new instance of `trapTarget` that's equal to `Person`.
+(I used `trapTarget` in this example to show that you don't need to manually specify the class.)
 The `argumentList` is passed to `trapTarget` using the spread operator to pass each argument separately.
-Calling `PersonProxy()` without using `new` returns an instance of `Person` (if you attempt to call `Person()` without `new`, it will still throw an error).
+Calling `PersonProxy()` without using `new` returns an instance of `Person`; if you attempt to call `Person()` without `new`, the constructor will still throw an error.
 Creating callable class constructors is something that is only possible using proxies.

 ## Revocable Proxies